Suzuki Cultus: GM-badged

 Only available as a hatchback (later also a convertible) in the United States, the Canadian market also received Japanese-built four-door sedans.
 Canadian sales of the Geo Metro only began in 1992, after the demise of the Asüna brand.
 For 1990, the Metro's second model year, Geo introduced the Metro LSi models, which included an automatic transmission, air conditioning and a stereo with cassette player.
 Geo also introduced the frugal XFi model, featuring a lower powered economy-tuned version of the three-cylinder engine, a higher final drive gear ratio, and certain deleted interior amenities (e.g., the passenger mirror).
 It thereby achieved 43 city, 51 highway per the revised 2007 EPA mileage standards.
 XFi made up less than 10% of Metro sales.
 A little bit later, the Japanese-built convertible model debuted, available in LSi trim.
 In 1991, GM increased convertible production and added paint options.
 In 1992, the Metro received a facelift with new hubcaps, exterior modification and new interior controls.

 In 1993, both LSi hatchbacks and the convertible were discontinued.
 Automatic door locks, which deploy after the car reaches a speed of approximately 8 mph (13 km/h) were introduced this year.
 In 1994, five-door hatchback production ended.
 In 1994, Geo dropped the XFi model.

-Under its Geo Metro US badging, the American Council for an Energy-Efficient Economy (ACEEE) judged the 1.0L Geo Metro/Suzuki Cultus as the leading gasoline-fueled vehicle within their Greenest Vehicles list of 1998 and 1999.
+Under its Geo Metro US badging, the American Council for an Energy-Efficient Economy (ACEEE) judged the 1.0-liter Geo Metro/Suzuki Cultus as the leading gasoline-fueled vehicle within their Greenest Vehicles list of 1998 and 1999.

 Partially because of the renewed interest in the Metro/Cultus due to rising fuel costs, the July 2009 issue of the US Car and Driver included a 1998 Metro/Cultus 3-door hatchback among vehicles tested for fuel efficiency alongside two hybrid models: the 2010 Honda Insight and 2010 Toyota Prius models.
 During a 600-mile long, mixed driving conditions, route.
 While notably lacking in modern conveniences and weighing considerably less, the Cultus/Metro tied in first place with the Prius for best overall fuel economy at 42 mpgus.